open-feature/open-feature-operator/docs/crds.md

-SidecarConfiguration is the Schema for the sidecarconfigurations API
+FeatureFlagSource is the Schema for the FeatureFlagSources API

 <table>
     <thead>